murphadonut/Bananachine/README.md

+# Bananachine

+A very simplified computer to run a Doodle Jump inspired game that uses a monkey and bananas.
 ## Files Submitted
 - vga.v: Container class for bit_gen, really could have been bypassed.
 - vga_tb.v: Testbench for vga, mainly used to view timings.